CivicActions/ssp-toolkit/docs/ssp.md

 ### AC-20: Use Of External Information Systems

-> The organization establishes terms and conditions, consistent with any trust relationships established with other organizations owning, operating, and/or maintaining external information systems, allowing authorized individuals to:
->   a.
-Access the information system from external information systems; and
->   b.
-Process, store, or transmit organization-controlled information using external
-> information systems.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: use of external information systems.